mrumkovskis/tresql/docs/language-guide.md

 avoid performing an extra database query to collect the data and when otherwise would be difficult to identify the modified rows reliably.
 For details see (https://www.postgresql.org/docs/12/dml-returning.html)

-To specify RETURNING columns use comma separated column list in curly braces at the end of DML expression
+To specify RETURNING columns use comma separated column list in curly braces at the end of DML expression.

 INSERT